Healthy Homemade 30-Minute Alphabet Soup

 How do you make alphabet soup less thick?

-If you prefer a thinner broth, you can simply add a cup of water or up to two cups more of broth and adjust the seasonings to make sure they don’t get overpowered by the extra liquid.
+If you prefer a thinner broth, you can simply add a cup of water or up to two cups more broth and adjust the seasonings to ensure they don’t get overpowered by the extra liquid.

 • This soup is pretty thick, just the way I like it.
 If you’d like it less thick add a second can of water and adjust the seasoning to taste.